chenxinfeng4/multiview_ball_calib/README.md

 ## Adapt to your own data
 1. Your multiview videos, sure.
 All cameras should be synchronized.
 I recommend your to use OBS Studio grid arange the cameras and record into one file.
 2. One `checkboard`.
 It's for `intrinsic` calibration.
 Also, it's for `world axes` registration.
 3. One `single-ball` or one `triple-ball`.
 And also a ball detection software.
-In my case, I use `open-mmlab/mmpose`, it offer 1000 images/sec ball detection.
-The config of mmpose is not release in this code yet.
+In my case, I use `open-mmlab/mmpose` and `YOLO-v8` to detect the ball and extract the center position.
+They offer 1000 images/sec ball detection.
+The config of mmpose/YOLO-v8 is not release in this turorial yet.
 4. No ball detection in you case?
 Manually label 50 time slice ball-all-view samples.
 And extract the positions into a numpy array as (NVIEW, NSAMPLE, 1, XYP).

 ## Aknowledgement